roboslone/github-oauth-exchange/README.md

 # {"accessToken":{"value":"***","expiresIn":"28800s"},"refreshToken":{"value":"***","expiresIn":"15724800s"},"tokenType":"bearer"}
 ```

+gRPC service is available on the same port, check out [Buf Studio](https://buf.build/studio/roboslone-oauth/github/github.v1.ExchangeService/Exchange).
+`https://buf.build` has to be in `SERVER__ALLOWED_ORIGINS`.

 Server then can be exposed to the internet via TLS-terminating proxy, e.g. nginx.
 Don't expose unencrypted HTTP server, this will leak GitHub tokens.